Justinas-Sakalavicius/AWS/SNS-SQS/task.md

 9. It’s unlikely that you’ll hit SNS free tier limits, but keep them in mind:
 ![](images/sns_free_tier_limits.png)
 10. Think what are the other ways of receiving SNS notifications for the image uploads (not necessarily in a human-readable form).
+* Optional Task is not mandatory for completion this module but highly recommended, if you don’t have a time to complete it - just skip it